valsamovich/cs.github.io/docs/data-engineering.md

 **Quote:** "*Data engineers* are the designers, builders and managers of the information or **"big data"** infrastructure.
 They develop the architecture that helps analyze and process data in the way the organization needs it.
 And they make sure those systems are performing smoothly.

+In computing, **Extract, Transform and Load** (ETL) refers to a process in database usage and especially in data warehousing that: Extracts data from homogeneous or heterogeneous data sources.
+Transforms the data for storing it in proper format or structure for querying and analysis purpose.

 ## `scp`

 `scp` allows files to be copied to, from, or between different hosts.
 It uses ssh for data transfer and provides the same authentication and same level of security as `ssh`.